triton-inference-server/perf_analyzer/genai-perf/README.md

 | <span id="request_throughput_metric">Request Throughput</span> | Number of final responses from benchmark divided by benchmark duration | None–one value per benchmark |

 </br>

+### Telemetry Metrics

+When using the Triton service kind, Telemetry metrics will be reported in the GenAI-Perf profile export files.
+These include GPU power usage, GPU utilization, energy consumption, total GPU memory, and more.
+If you would like these to be printed as output, you can use the `--verbose` flag.

 <!--
 ======================